 - Parasite enhancers/activators

-Psychoactive Scorpions: pain for gain of a drug-like high!
+Psychoactive Scorpions: pain for a gain of a drug-like high!